-I work at the Skid Row Housing Trust (also known as “the Trust”) which is a nonprofit owner and developer that provides permanent supportive housing for people who have experienced homelessness, prolonged extreme poverty, poor health, disabilities, mental illness or addiction.
+I used to work at the Skid Row Housing Trust (also known as “the Trust”) which is a nonprofit owner and developer that provides permanent supportive housing for people who have experienced homelessness, prolonged extreme poverty, poor health, disabilities, mental illness or addiction.

 The Trust strives to